amusarra/salesforce-client-soap/README.md

 This Salesforce SOAP API Client Bundle can be installed in **every [OSGi R6](https://www.osgi.org/developer/downloads/release-6/) compliant container**.

+Salesforce provides two different SOAP API WSDLs:
+1. Enterprise WSDL
+2. Partner WSDL

+**Enterprise WSDL** is a strongly typed WSDL for customers who want to build an integration with their Salesforce organization.
+It is intended primarily for customers.

+**Partner WSDL** is a loosely typed WSDL for customers and partners who are building client applications for multiple originations.
+This WSDL can be used to access data within any organization.
+It I intended primarily for partners.

+This Salesforce SOAP API Client Bundle use the Partner WSDL.

 If you want build the OSGi bundle from the source code therefore required:
 1. Sun/Oracle JDK 1.8
 2. Maven 3.2